Apparently, many people who do blogger outreach and influence marketing do not adhere to the same concept.

 There are lots of hilarious (and sad) examples of bad PR pitches out there; my recent favorite baddie was one for Kellogg’s Special K that a friend of mine received and then was blogged about by Jessica Gottlieb.
 Clearly PR people need to figure out how to pitch in a more personal way that doesn’t demean bloggers nor assume that they will work for peanuts (or nothing).

-However, little has been written about the followthrough, that all important next step once you’ve reached out to, met or worked with a blogger.
+However, little has been written about the follow up, that all important next step once you’ve reached out to, met or worked with a blogger.
 Good followthrough is really no different than what your mom taught you about thank you notes: short, timely, relevant.
-Ask questions: How did the campaign perform for your site?
+Ask questions: How did the campaign perform for your site and audience?
 Are there any site stats or metrics you can share with me?
 Was this a good brand experience for you and your readers?
-Is there anything I can do differently when I’m working with bloggers in the future?
+Is there anything I can do differently when I’m working with influencers in the future?

-If the blogger created content for you, hosted a contest, or did something else that you can point to, thank them by thanking them with a note – but also by retweeting their content on your brand channel or posting it to your Facebook page.
+If the influencer created content for you, hosted a contest, or did something else that you can point to, thank them with a note – but also by sharing their content on your brand channels and, perhaps, in your customer email marketing efforts.
 And begin the dialogue about the next campaign as soon as you can, to keep the momentum going.

 Latest posts by Stephanie Schwab (see all)